OWASP/owasp.github.io/_posts/2025-04-09-asvs-final-countdown.md

 ## How can I help?

 Reading through the release candidate version of ASVS is a great place to start.
 We would strongly recommend that you use [the markdown version](https://github.com/OWASP/ASVS/tree/master/5.0/en) as we are constantly incorporating updates.
-There is also an [unofficial web based version](https://asvs.dev/v5.0.draft/0x00-Header/) which is kept frequently updated.
+There is also a [semi-official web based version](https://asvs.dev/v5.0.draft/0x00-Header/) (maintained by Elar, one of the project leaders) which is kept frequently updated.

 A few questions to ask yourself as you review the document: